mendix/docs/content/refguide/control-bar.md

 {{% alert type="info" %}}
 It is not possible to add additional buttons by dragging them from the **Toolbox** into the control bar.

-When setting the visibility of control bar buttons, it is not possible to use currently selected object(s) for conditional visibility expressions, or visibility based on the selected object’s attribute.
+When setting the visibility of control bar buttons, it is not possible to use currently selected objects for conditional visibility expressions, or visibility based on the selected objects' attributes.
 {{% /alert %}}

 Sections below describe the purpose of each control bar button and their specific properties if any.